mossicrue/kup/README.md

 | sick-cluster | one or more master nodes and one or more not-master are in "Not Ready" status |

 ## Upgrading from Kup 1.0

+If you have previously installed the old version of Kup follow this guides to upgrade your Kup version to the new one, just uninstallation guide and follow the installation guide.

+## Uninstallation

+To uninstall Kup from your cluster follow this steps:
+- Release the persistent-volume claim from the `kup-backup` project
+- Delete the `kup-backup` project from the cluster
+- Delete the `kup-backup-pv` persistent volume from the cluster